 Pauline M. Pelletier is a director in Sterne Kessler’s Trial & Appellate Practice Group.
 She is experienced in patent litigation before the federal courts and the International Trade Commission, post-grant trial and reexamination practice before the U.S. Patent and Trademark Office, and appeals before the U.S. Court of Appeals for the Federal Circuit.
-Pauline’s clients include leading companies in the electronics, biotechnology, automotive, and software industries.
+Pauline’s clients include leading companies in the life sciences, electronics, and automotive industries.
 She also counsels clients in emerging and regulated industries, including cannabinoid therapeutics.